Tupac Shakur: 1971–1988: Early life

-Music career
+Career

-1988-1991: Early career
+1988–1991: Early career

-Shakur began recording under the stage name MC New York in 1988.
+Shakur began recording under the stage name "MC New York" in 1989.
 That year, he began attending the poetry classes of Leila Steinberg, and she soon became his manager.
 Steinberg organized a concert for Shakur and his rap group Strictly Dope.
 Steinberg managed to get Shakur signed by Atron Gregory, manager of the rap group Digital Underground.
 In 1990, Gregory placed him with the Underground as a roadie and backup dancer.
 At the request of Steinberg, Digital Underground co-founder Jimi "Chopmaster J" Dright worked with Shakur, Ray Luv and Dize, a DJ, on their earliest studio recordings.
 Dright recalls that Shakur did not work well as part of a group, and added, "this guy was on a mission.
 From day one.
 Maybe he knew he wasn't going to be around seven years later."
 From 1988 to 1991, Dright and Digital Underground produced Shakur's earliest work with his crew at the time, Strictly Dope.
 The recordings were rediscovered in 2000 and released as The Lost Tapes: Circa 1989.
 Afeni Shakur sued to stop the sale of the recordings but the suit was settled in June 2001 and rereleased as Beginnings: The Lost Tapes 1988–1991.

 Shakur debuted under the stage name 2Pac on Digital Underground, under a new record label, Interscope Records, on the group's January 1991 single "Same Song".
 The song was featured on the soundtrack of the 1991 film Nothing but Trouble, starring Dan Aykroyd, John Candy, Chevy Chase, and Demi Moore.
 He also appeared with the group in the film, marking Shakur's first film appearance credited as a cameo by the Digital Underground.
 "Same Song" opened the group's January 1991 EP titled This Is an EP Release, while Shakur appeared in the music video.
 Shakur's early days with Digital Underground made him acquainted with Randy "Stretch" Walker, who along with his brother, dubbed Majesty, and a friend debuted with an EP as a rap group and production team, Live Squad, in Queens, New York.
 Stretch was featured on a track of the Digital Underground's 1991 album Sons of the P. Becoming fast friends, Shakur and Stretch recorded and performed together often.